basisbit/USDX/README.md

   * `./dev`
 - Follow On-Screen Instructions

+#### Chmod permissions
+In order to run the dev file you might need to change Chmod permissions.
+Example: * `chmod 700 dev`

+* `chmod 600 file – owner can read and write`
+* `chmod 700 file – owner can read, write and execute`
+* `chmod 666 file – all can read and write`
+* `chmod 777 file – all can read, write and execute`

 #### Compiling on MacOS (High Sierra)
 - USDX is built using _Homebrew_ and official _FreePascal build_ (using its compiler _FPC_)